42-mraasvel/web-server/README.md

 ## 💖 SHOUT OUT
-Make sure to check out [Fadey](https://github.com/K1ngmar/Fadey.git) on github to see where we got these extremeley cool colors :0\
+Make sure to check out [Fadey](https://github.com/K1ngmar/Fadey.git) on github to see where we got these extremely cool colors :0\
-SO to [@K1ngmar](https://github.com/K1ngmar) for helping us making our project beautiful ✨
+SO to [K1ngmar](https://github.com/K1ngmar) for helping us making our project look beautiful ✨